 Hulk Rating: /10

-This post was added to my joint blogathon with Thoughts All Sorts in the THEN category.
-Other reviews with this cast include Robert Downey Jnr in Captain America Civil War.
+This post was added to this joint blogathon with Thoughts All Sorts in the Then and Now Blogathon.
+Other posts with this cast include Robert Downey Jnr in Captain America Civil War.
 Mary Stuart Masterson features in my Heaven Help Us / Catholic Boys review.
 Cybill Shepherd stars in a review of this Book on Moonlighting and Moonlighting.